The Flower Moon In Sagittarius Is Here — It's Time To Open Your Heart

-The Flower Moon is the last full moon of spring and it rises on May 23 at 9:53 a.m.
-Eastern Time.
-This moon in Sagittarius beautifully highlights our passions, yearnings, and fiery spirits.
+The Flower Moon is the last full moon of spring and it rises on 23rd May at 1:53 p.m.
+GMT.
+This moon in Sagittarius beautifully highlights our passions, yearnings and fiery spirits.
 The cosmos is pushing us towards our personal truths and to explore our romantic visions.
-This lunation might have moments of drama, but it aims to make our hearts wiser, stronger, and brimming with love.
+This lunation might have moments of drama, but it aims to make our hearts wiser, stronger and brimming with love.

-Full moons occur at the end of the lunar cycle and wrap up the energy from the new moon, which we last experienced on May 7.
+Full moons occur at the end of the lunar cycle and wrap up the energy from the new moon, which we last experienced on 7th May.
 Each full moon dictates a different energy and because this lunation falls in the zodiac sign Sagittarius (ruled by the planet Jupiter), we can count on it to bring positivity our way.
 The Flower Moon was named by indigenous people in North America because of the many plants that bloom at this time.
-It marks an optimistic time of rebirth and splendor as we navigate through the last weeks of spring, heading towards the summer solstice which commences on June 20.
+It marks an optimistic time of rebirth and splendour as we navigate through the last weeks of spring, heading towards the summer solstice which commences on 20th June.

 AdvertisementADVERTISEMENT